-The governing body is made up of 12 members, comprising 2 Parent Governors elected by parents; 1 Local Authority Governor appointed by Cambridgeshire County Council; 3 Foundation Governors appointed by Ely Diocesan Board of Education; the Head Teacher; 1 Staff Governor elected by staff; and 4 Co-Opted Governors appointed by the Governing Body itself.
+The governing body is made up of 12 members, comprising 2 Parent Governors elected by parents; 1 Local Authority Governor appointed by Cambridgeshire County Council; 3 Foundation Governors appointed by Ely Diocesan Board of Education; the Head Teacher; 1 Staff Governor elected by staff; and 2 Co-Opted Governors and 2 Associate Governors appointed by the governing body itself.

 The role of the governing body is to provide strategic leadership and accountability in the school.
 The governors' key duties are to:

-If you have any questions about the governing body please contact the Chair, via the office, on email@example.com
+If you have any questions about the governing body, please contact the Chair, via the office, at:

 Reverend Shamus Williams (Ex officio)

 For information on governor details, attendance at meetings and declarations of interest, please click relevant link below:

 The Full Governing Body meets twice per term, and there are two sub-committees to which much of the work of the governing body is delegated.
 These committees report to the Full Governing Body.

 Resources (Chair: Sam Brown)

 The resources committee meets twice per term to scrutinise the school's finances, help the school's management ensure the available resources are allocated efficiently and that spending remains within budget.
 The committee also helps the school's management team to ensure the balance of staff is effective across teaching and non-teaching roles, helps the school with recruitment and to ensure safeguarding procedures are rigorous.